Tarciane

-Tarciane Karen dos Santos de Lima (born 27 May 2003), simply known as Tarciane, is a Brazilian professional footballer who plays as a central defender for Corinthians and the Brazil women's national team.
+Tarciane Karen dos Santos de Lima (born 27 May 2003), simply known as Tarciane, is a Brazilian professional footballer who plays as a central defender for the Première Ligue club Lyon and the Brazil women's national team.

 Club career

+Fluminense

 Tarciane was born in Belford Roxo, Rio de Janeiro, and joined Fluminense's youth setup in 2019, from a local project called Daminhas da Bola.
 She immediately started to play with the main squad, while also featuring for the under-18 team.

+On 21 June 2021, Tarciane asked to leave Flu.

+Corinthians

-On 21 June 2021, Tarciane asked to leave Flu, and signed for Corinthians until the end of 2022.
+Tarciane signed for Corinthians until the end of 2022.
+She made her league debut against Avaí on 22 August 2021.
+Tarciane scored her first league goal against Avaí on 28 May 2022, scoring in the 76th minute.
 On 16 December 2022, she renewed her contract until 2024.

+Houston Dash

+On 23 April 2024, the Houston Dash announced that they had signed Tarciane to a contract through the 2026 season with a mutual option for 2027.
+It is currently the biggest transfer fee in the history of Brazilian women's football.

+Lyon

+On 2 February 2025, Tarciane signed with Lyon on a four year contract until June 2029.

 International career

+Tarciane scored on her U20 debut against Uruguay U20s on 7 April 2022, scoring a penalty in the 63rd minute and scoring in the 66th minute.

 After representing Brazil at under-17 and under-20 levels, Tarciane was called up for the full side by manager Pia Sundhage on 22 September 2022, for friendlies against Norway and Italy.
 She made her full international debut on 7 October, coming on as a half-time substitute for Kathellen in a 4–1 win against the former in Oslo.
+Tarciane scored her first goal against Canada on 6 April 2024, scoring a penalty in the 22nd minute.

+On 1 February 2024, Tarciane was called up to the Brazil squad for the 2024 CONCACAF W Gold Cup.

+On 2 July 2024, Tarciane was called up to the Brazil squad for the 2024 Summer Olympics.